jetaggart/stream-encrypted-chat/README.md

 Using the senders public key from Virgil, we encrypt our text.
 This text is then passed to the Stream channel.
 Now all Stream will see is the ciphertext!

-## 7. Receiver decrypts and reads message
+## Step 7.
+Receiver decrypts and reads message
 The last thing to do is decrypt the sender's message on the receiver's side.
 Assuming you've gone through chat room setup you will see: